Why Self-Discipline Is the Real Key to Losing Weight After 40

 Science shows that while hormonal changes in midlife can increase fat storage and change how your body uses energy, the real difference between women who lose weight after 40 and those who don’t, comes down to one word: self-discipline.

-Self-discipline is that quiet, unglamorous skill that keeps you:
+Self-discipline is that quiet, unglamorous skill that keeps you walking when Netflix whispers “just one more episode”.

 The Midlife Discipline Edge